 Sellers cancel transactions when their items are damaged, lost or otherwise sold since they posted the listing on eBay.
 In these cases, completing the transaction is impossible, which is why cancelation is necessary.

 So how do you cancel an eBay order as a seller?
 There are two types of cancelations.

-Sellers cannot leave negative feedback for buyers who don’t pay but they can file for an Unpaid Item (UPI) case, which can impact a buyer’s record.
-If the buyer has excessive UPIs, sellers may not agree to sell to them since unpaid items are a huge hassle for shops since they have to file the UPI cases.
+Sellers cannot leave negative feedback for buyers who don’t pay, but they can file for an Unpaid Item (UPI) case, which can impact a buyer’s record.
+If the buyer has excessive UPIs, sellers may not agree to sell to them since unpaid items may turn out to be big losses for shops.
+Additionally, they can be a major inconvenience since they have to file the UPI cases.